 No vaping research concludes that vaping is “safe.”
 Anytime you inhale a foreign substance or use a drug like nicotine, there is some risk built into the activity.
-The scientific consensus is that vaping is, by and large, safer than smoking cigarettes.
-But beyond agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.
+The scientific consensus is that vaping is, by and large, far safer than smoking cigarettes.
+But beyond a general agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.

 The studies listed below are a sample of some of the most important ones published in recent years, but by no means an exhaustive list of research.
 The fastest way to find other important research is to look at the references in the large evidence reviews in the final section of this article.